Functional-Bus-Description-Language/Specification/typst/fbdl/src/data-types.typ

 The integer data type is always signed integer and must be at least 64 bits wide.

+== Range

+The range data type is used to assign value to the `range` property.
+It consists of left and right bounds, both expressed as expressions, separated by the colon character.
+The range data type can be created solely using the range expression.
+There is no range literal.

+`range_expression ::= expression `*`:`*` expression`

 == Real

 The real data type is 64 bits IEEE 754 double precision floating-point type.